oconnor663/jacko.io/posts/async_io.md

 [^writeln]: We could use `write!` or `writeln!` instead of `format!` to avoid
     allocating a `String` here, but that results in three writes to the `TcpStream`, one for the prefix, one for the number, and one more for the newline.
 That's probably slower than allocating.
-Separate writes would also appear as separate reads on the client side, so we'd need to do line buffering to avoid garbled output when running multiple clients at once.
+Separate writes also tend to appear as separate reads on the client side, so we'd need to do line buffering to avoid garbled output when running multiple clients at once.
-    It's not guaranteed that the `format!` approach will come out as one read on the client side, but in small examples like these it generally does.
+    It's not guaranteed that the `format!` approach will come out as one read, but in small examples like these it generally does.

 ```rust
 LINK: Playground playground://async_playground/single_threaded_client.rs